-In the UBR-IUP retrieval version five spectral segments are selected: three in the Hartley and Huggins bands and two in the visible spectral range.
-We have to take into account the presence of water vapor and O_2 absorption features in the Chappuis band used for the lowest altitude range () so that wavelengths in the intervals 585-605 nm and 620-635 nm are rejected.
+The UBR-IUP retrieval retrieval implements a first-order Tikhonov regularization within the SCIATRAN radiative transfer model.
+As described in [RD-59], five spectral segments are selected: three in the Hartley and Huggins bands and two in the visible spectral range.
+We have to take into account the presence of water vapor and O2 absorption features in the Chappuis band used for the lowest altitude range () so that wavelengths in the intervals 585-605 nm and 620-635 nm are rejected.
 The treatment of these absorption features requires line-by-line calculations, which are computationally expensive to be implemented for the whole time series.